carleton-spacehogs/bioinformatics-carleton/pages/protocols/week3-fall2022-assembly.md

 Write a mini research question based on your ORF annotations.
 If you like, you can compare your sample to someone else's.
 This doesn't have to be overly in-depth: ask a simple question that can be answered by the files you and/or your classmates have generated today.

-For example, you might ask, "Is there a difference in the number of genes related to the mobilome/prophage in the surface ocean compared to the mesopelagic zone?"
+For example, you might ask, "Is there a difference in the percent of genes related to the mobilome/prophage in the surface ocean compared to the mesopelagic zone?"

-Or for example, you might ask "What genes are present in the mesopelagic zones that are missing from the surface ocean?"
+Or for example, you might ask "What genes are present in Lyman Lakes that are missing from the Cannon River?"

-Or, "Are there more genes labeled as "hypothetical" genes in the Antarctic Ocean compared to the North Pacific?"
+Or, "Is there a higher percentage of genes labeled as "hypothetical" in the Antarctic Ocean compared to Lyman Lakes?"

 Or, "Within a single sample, are there more genes related to energy metabolism or replication/recombination/repair?"

 Make a plot or table that illustrates the answer to your question.
 In a paragraph or so, explain your results and speculate as to why your results look they way they do, and what else you might want to investigate related to this idea in the future.

-Submit this plus your "check for understanding" questions above (in a single document) on the class Moodle page by lab time next week.
-(Note: your "check for understanding" questions come from group discussion; your mini research question should be done independently, but you're free to talk to each other for ideas or help troubleshooting.
-The final product should represent your own work.)
+Submit this on the class Moodle page by lab time next week.

  **I prefer to grade these blind, so please put your student ID number, rather than your name, on your assignment.
 (This applies to all future assignments as well.)**